jmesparre/jm/memory-bank/progress.md

 ## Current Status

 The project is actively under development.
 Significant progress has been made on setting up the core structure, adding new service and blog pages, and integrating new components.
+All `page.tsx` files have been reviewed.
 The memory bank has been thoroughly updated to reflect these changes.
 The mobile scroll navigation issue has been addressed with multiple refinements.
 The contact form frontend is ready, and the backend API route for Brevo has been successfully implemented using a direct `fetch` request, with the sender validation issue now resolved.

 ## Known Issues